 To ensure the best Delta experience for our clients we have implemented two different styles or means of exploring this unique ecosystem.
-Due to the changing water levels in the Delta and dry seasons, we will either explore the Delta on a Mokoro(boat) or on a 4x4 open vehicle game drive.
+Due to the changing water levels in the Delta and dry seasons, we will either explore the Delta on a Mokoro(canoe) or on a 4x4 open vehicle game drive.

 Mokoro: Today you will experience a unique way of travelling into the Okavango Delta with a mokoro.
 The mokoro is used by local people as a means of transport.
 You will be transferred to the ‘’polling’’ station either with a motorized boat or a 4x4 vehicle depending on the water levels of the Delta.